Brucephalus/Textbooks/Mage.md

  ***Spell Slots.*** The Mage Features table shows how many spell slots you have to cast your Mage spells of levels 1–4.
 The table also shows the level of those slots, all of which are the same level.
 You regain all expended Pact Magic spell slots when you finish a Long Rest.

-For example, when you’re a level 7 Mage, you have sixteen level 2 spell slots.
+For example, when you’re a level 7 Mage, you have eight level 2 spell slots.
 To cast the level 1 spell Witch Bolt, you must spend one of those slots, and you cast it as a level 2 spell.

  ***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Mage spells. *Spellfire Flare* and *Hellish Rebuke* are recommended.